Title: To Boldly Bite…Author:

 "And for you, Miss T'Pol?"

 T'Pol jerked as the waiter's words pulled her from her thoughts, skin flushing a faint green at being caught not paying attention.
 She opened her mouth to ask for the same dish she'd ordered the last three times she'd met K'Eshtan here before pausing.
-No. If she was honestly pondering something as life altering as leaving the Vulcan government behind to back the humans, surely she was capable of trying new food as well?
+Her vegetarianism was merely a personal preference, as opposed to a cultural or religious obligation.
+If she was pondering changing something as major as her employer - and essentially the government with which she was affiliated - then surely she was capable of humoring K'Eshtan and trying new food.
 Her eyes dropped to what of the menu was visible in its current position, not wanting to give away the fact that she was unprepared.
 "I would like to order a… C-17, Scott.
 General Tso's Chicken.
 And I will require a new pair of chopsticks, since K'Eshtan has seen fit to appropriate mine for her own usage."
-It was only after she'd relinquished her menu to the waiter that T'Pol realized something.
+It was only after she'd relinquished her menu to the waiter and he'd departed that T'Pol realized something.
 "Your tardy companion?
 I was unaware we would be having company this evening."

 K'Eshtan nodded and then looked at a point over T'Pol's shoulder, gesturing to someone behind her.
 "A change of plans that, while avoidable, I opted to make.
 The Vulcan Diplomatic Corps has offered to host a number of visitors from planets that we are in contact with but who have yet to formally initiate relations with Earth, so that they can get to know the humans and vice versa.
 When the group first arrived, I made covert inquiries to determine which I was most compatible with and then exerted my mother's influence to have them assigned to me.
 Since introducing our assigned companion to human cuisine is one of our tasks, I opted to mix business and pleasure by inviting her to dine with us tonight."